-- I know my own diet is not as nutritious as it should be to maintain my own health, but cannot afford luxury, always buy reduced...makes me embarrassed when shopping within my budget." - !
-I've lost weight because I can't afford to eat." - The cost of living has resulted in me not following my Coeliac diet which is resulting in making me sick."
+- I know my own diet is not as nutritious as it should be to maintain my own health, but cannot afford luxury, always buy reduced...makes me embarrassed when shopping within my budget." - I've lost weight because I can't afford to eat." - Coeliac diet which is resulted in me not following my Coeliac diet which is resulting in making me sick."